gardenicity2025-lab/Civic-Green-Map/README.md

-A Map of Patrick Geddes' Civic Green infrastructures for Tel Aviv, Israel, following a century of growth.
+A map of Patrick Geddes' Civic Green Infrastructure in Tel Aviv.